-Our management assessed the effectiveness of our internal control over financial reporting at the time the Original Filing was filed on February 21, 2017.
+Our management has assessed the effectiveness of our internal control over financial reporting at December 31, 2016.
 To make this assessment, we used the criteria for effective internal control over financial reporting described in the 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on such assessments, at the time the Original Filing was filed on February 21, 2017, the Chief Executive Officer and Chief Financial Officer concluded that our internal control over financial reporting was effective as of December 31, 2016.
-Subsequent to this evaluation, the Chief Executive Officer and Chief Financial Officer identified a material weakness in our internal control over financial reporting.
+Based on this assessment, our management believes that, as of December 31, 2016, our system of internal control over financial reporting was effective.